VMFormer: End-to-End Video Matting with Transformer

 \subsection{Dataset and Evaluation}

-\textbf{Dataset} Following previous works, we also use composite training data from the merged image foreground dataset ImageMatte~\cite{lin2021robust}, the video foreground dataset VideoMatte240K~\cite{lin2021real}, image background dataset BG20K~\cite{li2021deep} and video background dataset from DVM~\cite{sun2021deep}.
-Following RVM~\cite{lin2021robust}, we split VideoMatte240K to 475/4/5 video clips for training, validating and testing.
-Similarly, BG20K is split to 15000/500/4500 image sets and DVM is split to 3080/37/162 image sets for training and testing.
+\textbf{Dataset} Following previous works, we also use composited training data from the merged image foreground dataset ImageMatte~\cite{lin2021robust}, the video foreground dataset VideoMatte240K~\cite{lin2021real}, the image background dataset BG20K~\cite{li2021deep} and the video background dataset from DVM~\cite{sun2021deep}.
+Following RVM~\cite{lin2021robust}, we split VideoMatte240K into 475/4/5 video clips for training, validating, and testing.
+Similarly, BG20K is split into 15000/500/4500 image sets, and DVM is split into 3080/37/162 image sets for training and testing.
 During training, we randomly select foreground from ImageMatte and VideoMatte240K, background from BG20K, and DVM to composite video clips on the fly.
 During testing, we composite 50 challenging clips of resolutions at $512 \times 288$ and $1920 \times 1080$ for testing the VMFormer and other models.

 \textbf{Evaluation} We mainly consider video matting accuracy and temporal coherence for evaluation.
 For video matting accuracy, we use Mean Absolute Difference~(MAD), Mean Squared Error~(MSE), Gradient~(Grad), and Connectivity~(Conn)~\cite{rhemann2009perceptually} as evaluation metrics.
-In terms of temporal coherence, we use Sum of Squared Differences~(dtSSD)~\cite{erofeev2015perceptually} for valuating temporal consistency of alpha matte predictions.
-We also scale MAD, MSE, Grad, Conn, dtSSD by $10^3$, $10^3$, $10^{-3}$, $10^{-3}$ and $10^2$ respectively for convenience of reference.
-For all these metrics, the lower number represents the better performance.
+We also scale MAD, MSE, Grad, and Conn by $10^3$, $10^3$, $10^{-3}$, and $10^{-3}$, respectively, for convenience of reference.
+For all these metrics, the lower number represents better performance.